Section 7: Child Protection Conferences

 - Outline ways of monitoring and evaluating progress against the planned outcomes set out in the plan;

-- Develop a robust contingency plan if agreed objectives and actions are not completed and/or circumstances change.
+- Develop robust contingency plans if agreed objectives and actions are not completed and/or circumstances change.
 E.g. if a caregiver fails to achieve what has been agreed, a court application is not successful or a parent removes the child from a place of safety;

 - Clarify who will have responsibility for what actions – including actions by family members, specifying timescales;